 Ladies: Tights: Tights must be opaque with no texture or designs (Navy with navy plaid skirt, black with red plaid skirt)

-- Laces must be tied/neat in appearance - For safety reasons, heels should not exceed 1" and "backless" shoes are not permitted. - No sandals, moccasins, slippers, or open-toed shoes - Pants must be worn outside of the shoes. - No knee-high boots - Ladies & Gentlemen: Socks are to be worn and are to be paired/matching. - For health reasons, undergarments are to be worn.
+- Ladies & Gentlemen: Socks are to be worn and are to be paired/matching. - For health reasons, undergarments are to be worn.

 Grooming